-For those students who are preparing for a ministry of music or worship leadership, the Bachelor of Arts in Music provides the foundation for this ministry.
+For those students who are preparing for a ministry in music or worship leadership, the Bachelor of Arts in Music provides the foundation for this ministry.
 The degree is composed of 126 semester hours, including 30 semester hours of Life Skills courses, a 21-hour Christian Ministry Core, and 51 semester hours of Church Music courses.
 In addition, the student will be able to choose a minor area of study.
 This degree will prepare a student to continue work at the graduate level, specifically in church music.
-Dr. Thomas Strong, Dean of Leavell College, provides oversight for this degree.
 For additional information students may contact Dr. Ed Steele, Associate Professor of Music for Leavell College.